 18. Messages from the House

-All bills and resolutions passed or adopted by and reported from the House of Delegates shall be read by their titles and referred to the appropriate committee unless the Senate directs otherwise by a vote of a majority of the members present.
-They shall then be proceeded with in the same manner as Senate bills or resolutions.
-All bills and joint resolutions introduced shall be read by their titles and referred to the appropriate committee without printing and shall be treated in committee as resolutions of inquiry.
+All bills and joint resolutions introduced shall be read by their titles and referred to the appropriate committee and shall be treated in committee as resolutions of inquiry.
 If the committee reports a bill or resolution different, either by amendment or substitution, from the one introduced, it shall be received and treated by the Senate as the original bill or resolution.
-All Senate bills and joint resolutions reported by a committee shall be printed, with the proposed committee amendments printed on the foot thereof, and shall be then read a first time, unless in any of the aforesaid cases the Senate directs otherwise by a vote of a majority of the members present.
+All Senate bills and joint resolutions reported by a committee shall be made available, with the proposed committee amendments on the foot thereof, and shall be then read a first time, unless in any of the aforesaid cases the Senate directs otherwise by majority vote of the members present.
+All bills and resolutions passed or adopted by and reported from the House of Delegates shall be read by their titles and referred to the appropriate committee unless the Senate directs otherwise by majority vote of the members present.

 18A.
 Bills & resolutions in rules committee